thibaultyou/trading-toolbox/README.md

 # Trading Toolbox

 Trading Toolbox is a comprehensive application designed for executing trading operations on exchanges.
-It leverages state-of-the-art technologies to monitor trades, execute actions based on predefined conditions, and apply sophisticated trading strategies.
+It leverages state-of-the-art technologies to monitor trades, execute actions based on predefined conditions, and apply sophisticated trading strategies. **Please note that the frontend part of this application is currently deactivated, and any files or directories starting with a `_` prefix are flagged for review.**

 ## Getting Started